Skip to content

 Headers returned:

-• Retry-After: 5 or Retry-After: 10 - Suggested wait time in seconds
+• Retry-After: 1 - Suggested wait time in seconds (includes jitter to prevent thundering herd)

 1. Implement Exponential Backoff: